ninscope/Software/README.md

 # Software
-Sofware for use with NINScope
+Sofware for use with NINScope.
+The software repository is Processing sketch.
+Checkout the wiki page for installion of application, additional libraries and drivers.